Advertisement

 Melena is a symptom, not a condition, and can be caused by many different things.
 Anything that causes bleeding into the GI or gastrointestinal tract, or swallowing large amounts of blood could cause this.
 Conditions that may cause melena include:

-● Gastric (stomach) ulcers
+• Gastric (stomach) ulcers

-● Tumours in the GI tract
+• Tumours in the GI tract

-● Infectious disease – bacterial, viral or internal parasite infections
+• Infectious disease (bacterial, viral or internal parasite infections)

-● Obstructions or foreign bodies in the GI tract
+• Obstructions or foreign bodies in the GI tract

-● Toxicities e.g. anticoagulants such as rat poison
+• Toxicities (anticoagulants such as rat poison)

-● Trauma
+• Trauma

-● Clotting disorders
+• Clotting disorders

-● Chronic kidney disease
+• Chronic kidney disease

 What causes melena stools?

 Lots of different problems can cause melena.
 Most involve either the gastrointestinal tract (stomach or intestines) or the respiratory tract.
-If there is bleeding somewhere in your cat’s mouth, nose, pharynx or larynx, your cat may swallow lots of blood, causing the black tarry stools.
+If there is bleeding somewhere in your cat’s mouth, nose, pharynx or larynx, your cat may swallow lots of blood, causing black, tarry stools.
 Any condition causing bleeding into the GI tract can cause melena.

 When should I go to the vet?

-If you notice melena or dark stools in your cat’s litter box, seek veterinary advice as soon as you can.
-Things that cause this problem can be serious and need treatment urgently.
+Seek veterinary advice immediately if you observe melena or dark stools in your cat's litter tray.
+The underlying causes can be severe and necessitate prompt treatment.
 If you notice blood, mucous or pale stools, this can be another sign your cat needs to see the vet.
-The occasional paler or odd-coloured stool can be nothing to worry about, but if this happens regularly or consistently it could be a sign of illness.

 More advice on...